home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 2021-02-03 09:06:34.309 7306-7430/?
 D/LocBroadcastReceiver: Location update sent successfully
 ```

 This is the expected logs for successful location results.
 If you do not see logs like this then make sure to follow the steps up above as more than likely the app does not have proper access to run in the background without any interference.
 If the android system kills the app then you will not see these updates.

+The logs will indicate whether a report was skipped due to time, accuracy or something else.
+If a report was skipped due to accuracy then double check the GPS coordinates to ensure they were correct and consider changing the [sensor setting for accuracy](../core/location.md#location-sensor-settings).

+If you still experience an issue please submit a GitHub [issue](https://github.com/home-assistant/android/issues/new?assignees=&labels=bug&template=Bug_report.md&title=) and remember to attach the 10 minutes of logs from this troubleshooting step as its required to help.

 ## Using a self-signed certificate leads to a blank page in Android